rohitraj22/titanic-survival/README.md

 ---

+## Machine Learning Predictions
+After feature engineering and exploratory analysis, machine learning models were applied to predict survival:

+- **Features used**: Passenger class, gender, age, fare and embarkation.
+- **Preprocessing**:
+  - Missing values imputed.
+  - Categorical features encoded (**One-Hot Econding**).
+  - Numerical features scaled where necessary.
+- **Modeling**:
+  - Implied train-test-split on the training data to train the data for better accuracy.
+  - Implied **Random Forest** algorithm to train and test the datasets.
+  - Final selected model achieved **77.27% accuracy on the test data**.
+- **Interpretation**:
+  - Gender, class, and family size were the strongest predictors.
+  - The model generalizes well but leaves room for improvement (e.g., feature engineering on names, ensemble methods).

+---

 ## Key Findings
 - **Overall survival rate**: ~38% (342 survived out of 891).
 - **Gender**: Women survived at much higher rates than men.